Choosing the Right Lens For You

-On a quest to find the perfect lenses for your prescription?
+On a quest to find the best eyeglass lenses for your prescription?
 You’ll want to make sure you’re selecting the lens material that works best for your frames, your prescription, and you!
-Having a lot of options is great, but can easily become quite an ordeal if you don’t understand the differences between them!
+Having a lot of options is great, but can easily become quite an ordeal if you don’t understand the differences between them.

 Refractive Index: 1.498